Pío Baroja: Biography

 Ernest Hemingway was greatly influenced by Baroja and told him when he visited him in October 1956, "Allow me to pay this small tribute to you who taught so much to those of us who wanted to be writers when we were young.
 I deplore the fact that you have not yet received a Nobel Prize, especially when it was given to so many who deserved it less, like me, who am only an adventurer."

-Baroja died shortly after this visit on 30th October and was buried in the Old Civil Cemetery of Madrid.
+Baroja died shortly after this visit on 30 October and was buried in the Old Civil Cemetery of Madrid.

-An Iberia Airbus A340-642, EC-JPU (in service between 2006-2020) was named after him.
+An Iberia Airbus A340-642, EC-JPU (in service between 2006 and 2020) was named after him.

+Baroja and Catalonia

+Pío Baroja had a markedly opposed attitude both to Catalanism and to the existence of the Catalan language.
+As example, a fragment of an article in La Conquista del Estado can be mentioned:...the question of the predominance of the language – Catalan — must be resolved over time...
+But the State has not exerted pressure here, and if it has, it has not been as energetic as it has in France, Germany and England, with their regional languages...There are other examples of anti-Catalanism, in which it even goes so far as to describe Catalans as Jews, at a historical moment when this was considered a serious racial insult.